Laguindingan Airport: Contemporary history

 Laguindingan Airport was expected to facilitate night landings by December 2014, upon the completion of the installation of various navigational systems.
 However, it was only on March 12, 2015, that the airport began to accommodate night flights.
-With this recent development, operating hours were increased to 5:00 am to 9:00 pm PST from the previous 6:00 am to 6:00 pm PST daily schedule.
+With this recent development, operating hours were increased to 5:00 am to 9:00 pm PHT from the previous 6:00 am to 6:00 pm PHT (sunrise-sunset) daily schedule.

 On October 20, 2017, Cebu Pacific launched the airport as its seventh hub, with its regional subsidiary Cebgo adding flights to Caticlan and Dumaguete from the airport.

-Philippine Airlines opened a Mabuhay Lounge at the airport in January 2018, but has been closed since March 2020 due to the COVID-19 pandemic.
+Philippine Airlines opened the Mabuhay Lounge at the airport in January 2018, but it has been closed since March 2020 due to the COVID-19 pandemic.

 Future development

 Upgrading and expansion

-In August 2013, the Project Development and Monitoring Facility Board had approved for the revision of the operations and maintenance of the airport.
-The operations and maintenance were already approved for funding but were revised to include the construction of a new terminal to the winning PPP bidder.
-The Department of Transportation and Communications was tasked to construct the terminal along with other airside civil works, air navigational facilities, landside building works, as well as other facilities.
+In August 2013, the Project Development and Monitoring Facility Board approved the revision of the operations and maintenance of the airport.
+The operations and maintenance were already approved for funding, but were revised to include the construction of a new terminal to the winning PPP bidder.
+The Department of Transportation and Communications was tasked to construct the terminal along with other airside civil works, air navigational facilities, landside building works, and other facilities.
 The revision is part of maintaining the airport on par with ICAO standards.

-On February 26, 2019, Aboitiz InfraCapital Inc. was granted by CAAP an Original Proponent Status (OPS) for its unsolicited proposal for the airport's upgrade, expansion, operations, and maintenance.

 According to the Civil Aviation Authority of the Philippines and airport manager Jose Bodiongan, the airport would become the “busiest regional transportation hub” with the installation of the runway lights, navigation equipment (required for nighttime flights) and the purchase of two new fire trucks.

 An expansion of the passenger and cargo terminals and parking lot are being planned.
 With the large South Korean presence in Cagayan de Oro, the regional Department of Tourism is eyeing flights from Busan to Cagayan de Oro via Singapore or a direct route from Busan to Cagayan de Oro to further bolster the tourism industry in the region.
-The CAAP was set to initially approve Busan-Cagayan de Oro and Seoul-Cagayan de Oro flights by the fourth quarter of 2015.
+The CAAP was set to initially approve Busan-Cagayan de Oro and Seoul-Cagayan de Oro flights by the fourth quarter of 2015, but these did not come to fruition.

+On February 26, 2019, Aboitiz InfraCapital Inc. was granted by CAAP an Original Proponent Status (OPS) for its unsolicited proposal for the airport's upgrade, expansion, operations, and maintenance.
+After undergoing an unsuccessful Swiss challenge, on September 30, 2024, the Philippine government awarded Aboitiz InfraCapital with a ₱12.75-billion contract to develop and maintain the airport beginning in April 2025.
+On October 28, 2024, the concession agreement was signed.